mini-ninja-64/Applescript/README.md

 # Applescript
 This is a repository for my badly made Applescripts and Automator stuff

-Note: Applescript is literally the worst
+Note: Applescript is literally the worst not as bad as VB though